Fire at Sims scrap metal yard in Pilsen sparks anger among neighbors

 His office fielded complaints Saturday from neighbors who reported “strong chemical smells that are causing headaches and nausea.”

-“My nostrils and my eyes watered immediately,” resident Roberto Montaño told the Sun-Times.
+“My nostrils and my eyes watered immediately,” said Roberto Montaño, a neighborhood resident.

 Montaño noticed the smell and the smoke as he was driving by the site, he said.

-The U.S. Environmental Protection Agency ordered Sims to install air monitors around its operation at 2500 S. Paulina last year.
-EPA gets monthly air data from Sims but asked that the company expedite its report for air quality readings for Saturday through Monday.
+The U.S. Environmental Protection Agency ordered Sims to install air monitors around its operation at 2500 S. Paulina Ave. last year.
+EPA gets monthly air data from Sims but asked that the company expedite its report for air-quality readings for Saturday through Monday.

 In 2021, Sims settled 15 city tickets for 30 violations issued the prior year, paying $18,000 and admitting no wrongdoing, records show.
 Among the accusations dropped were multiple citations for air pollution.